Kelvinrr/docker-cpp-env/README.md

 # docker-cpp-env
-A docker image for a simple C++ environment for building and running linux programs
+A docker image for a simple C++ environment for building and running linux programs.

+Originally designed for CS students without Linux boxes who need a basic Linux environment for schoolwork.
+This allows someone to mount their source code from the host machine to a Linux mini VM.
+So a developer writes code in their favorite editor and use a Docker Linux terminal to build and run apps.
+A lightweight alternative to  a full VM.

 #### Create container as interactive container
 ``` shell